jonnybojangles/grunt-dustjs-linkedin/README.md

 Default: `false`

 Specifies if and what exports to use for the wrapper.
 Allowed values: `dust`, `q` and `bluebird`.
-If you provide a function, then the arguments: data and options will be provided.
-Data will contain `name`.
+If you provide a function, then the arguments: name will be provided.
 The object you return will be used inside the wrapper.
 The dust helper will return exports with the methods `render` and `renderSync`.

+#### name
+Type: `Function`

+Specifies the name to be used for the compiled dust template's register function.
+Defaults to using the destination path with no extension.
+If a function is provided, then the arguments: name will be provided.

+#### resolve
+Type: `Boolean|Function`

+Resolves a module path based on a template name.
+Resolve is used to resolve templates included via the partial feature in DustJS.
+Defaults to using the default name function to resolve partial templates.
+If a function is provided, then the arguments: name will be provided.
+Returning false will tell the task to ignore that partial.

 ### Usage Examples